LeARN: Learnable and Adaptive Representations for Nonlinear Dynamics in System Identification: INTRODUCTION

-For robots to operate effectively in real-world scenarios, they must adapt to unseen and unstructured environments.
-This adaptability is critical for achieving robustness.
-A significant portion of research in robotics control systems has focused on improving control laws to enhance adaptability~\citep{underactuated}.
-Efficient and robust control laws are vital in achieving the desired robotic behavior; however, their performance depends heavily on the accuracy of the plant model that describes the system dynamics.
-Conventionally, system dynamics has been modeled using physics-based equations.
-These models are grounded in well-understood physical principles, offering interpretability and reliability under ideal conditions.
-However, such models face critical limitations: \begin{enumerate}[label=\alph*.] \item Complex nonlinear dynamics: Many robotic systems operate in high-dimensional spaces with nonlinear interactions, making precise modeling difficult. \item Unknown or un-modeled dynamics: Environmental disturbances and uncertainties often introduce dynamics that are challenging to capture using predefined equations. \item High-dimensional inputs: Robots with numerous sensors and actuators generate large-scale data that physics-based models may struggle to incorporate. \end{enumerate}
+Robustness of robotic systems in unstructured environments requires adaptive control laws \cite{c1}, yet their efficacy is fundamentally contingent upon the accuracy of the underlying plant model.
+Historically, these models have relied on physics-based equations to ensure reliability and physical interpretability under ideal conditions.
+However, such models face critical limitations: \begin{enumerate} \item Complex nonlinear dynamics: Many robotic systems operate in high-dimensional spaces with nonlinear interactions, making precise modeling difficult. \item Unknown or un-modeled dynamics: Environmental disturbances and uncertainties often introduce dynamics that are challenging to capture using predefined equations. \item High-dimensional inputs: Robots with numerous sensors and actuators generate large-scale data that physics-based models may struggle to incorporate. \end{enumerate}

-Formulating accurate physics-based models for such systems is not only time-consuming but also relies on significant domain expertise.
-As the complexity of robotic systems increases, these limitations hinder the development of robust and adaptive systems.
-Data-driven methods have emerged as a powerful alternative, leveraging large datasets to construct models of system dynamics.
-With advances in computational power and the availability of extensive sensor data, machine learning-based approaches have shown great promise.
-Deep Neural Networks (DNNs), in particular, have demonstrated the ability to approximate highly nonlinear relationships and generalize across various operating conditions, offering a compelling tool for modeling system dynamics without explicit reliance on predefined equations.
-These capabilities have spurred interest in using DNNs for system identification, enabling robots to better understand their natural dynamics and interactions with the environment.